jase863/Password-Keeper-Java/README.md

 # Overview

 This program is a password keeper written using Java.
-It allows users to login with their username and password, after which they can add new passwords, view current passwords, and edit passwords as needed.
+It allows users to login with their username and password, after which they can add new passwords, view current passwords, edit passwords as needed, delete passwords, and change their master login credentials.

 I wrote this program to demonstrate my ability to use Java, as well as create an app that I can use to store my passwords locally.